 The SDFI accounts based on the accounting act

-include a number of significant estimates which are subject to uncertainties and rely on judgements.
+include a number of significant estimates which are subject to uncertainties and rely on discretionary assessments.
 These e.g. include capitalised exploration costs, estimates of reserves as the basis for depreciation, decommissioning expenses based on estimates for costs to be incurred far into the future, and assessment of impairment charges on tangible fixed assets.